Cecilapp/Cecil/docs/2-Content.md

 #### Embedded links

-You can let Cecil tries to turns a link into an embedded content by using the `{embed}` attribute or by setting the global configuration option `body.links.embed.enabled` to `true`.
+You can let Cecil tries to turns a link into an embedded content by using the `{embed}` attribute or by setting the global configuration option `pages.body.links.embed.enabled` to `true`.

 _Example:_